About hawaii paracon

 What makes Hawaii’s paranormal scene unique?

 There is no place on earth like Hawaii.
 Whether you’ve been here a dozen times or this will be your first, we invite you to come and discover a Hawaii that is rarely seen beyond our ocean.

 The Hawaiian Islands are steeped in a rich, ancient culture that has been kept alive through the traditions of her people.
-In the Hawaiian language, there is no word for “supernatural.”
+In the ancient Hawaiian language, there was no word for “supernatural.”
 For the Hawaiian people, communicating with “the other side” was a natural and daily occurrence.
 The people were in touch with all forms of nature and understood the balance between themselves and their surroundings.
 They depended on their kupuna, their ancestors, for guidance.
 They sought knowledge from their highest priests, the kahuna.
 From the well-known legends of Pele, Maui and Kamapua‘a to the lesser known tales of mo‘o, e‘epa and kupua, the word “paranormal” didn’t exist simply because, in their world, this was normal.

 But Hawaiian deities and spirits aren’t the only things residing in this island paradise.
 Here is also where the Japanese dog demon, the inu-gami, are sent to ruin the lives of unsuspecting families.
 Here is where the Filipino vampire-like creature, the aswang, roams in search of her next victim.
 And here is where the Portuguese witch, the feiteceira, spins her spells and curses at her whim.
 Immigrants from Asia, Europe and the mainland USA brought with them their own religions, beliefs, gods and superstitions to this melting pot in the middle of the Pacific creating a fusion of multicultural spirituality.

 Join us here, in this unique paranormal paradise and feel it for yourself!